 Tipovers are very serious accidents.
-You can be crushed or even killed if you try to jump clear of a falling sit-down truck.
-Keep your seatbelt fastened, grip the steering wheel tightly, brace your feet, and lean away from the direction of fall.
+You can be crushed or even killed if you try to jump clear of an overturning or falling sit-down truck.
+Keep your seat belt fastened, grip the steering wheel tightly, brace your feet, and push yourself back between the side restraints.
 The best way to prevent injury is know where you are at all times and follow the rules of safe truck operation.